ahnl/covid-19.fi/README.md

-# Coronavirus in Finland - Web App
+# Covid-19 in Finland - Web App

 **Project is now released and is accessible on [covid-19.fi](https://covid-19.fi)**